 Life Cycle of Thread in OS

 The number of threads can share an address space, open files and other resources.
-Same as the number of the process can share physical memory, disks, printers and the other resources.
+The same number of the process can share physical memory, disks, printers and other resources.
 Because threads have some of the properties of the process.
 Threads operate in many respects, in the same manner as the process.
 Threads share the CPU and only one thread at a time is active.

 Example of Thread: